Skip to content

 1. Regular Self-Exams

-• Perform monthly after a warm shower (scrotal skin is relaxed).
+• Do a monthly self-exam immediately after a warm shower when the scrotum is relaxed.

-• Gently roll each testicle between thumb and fingers, feeling for lumps, swelling, or changes.
+• Roll each testicle gently between your thumb and fingers, checking for lumps, swelling, or irregularities.

 2. Daily Hygiene

-• Wash the area with mild, unscented soap and water.
+• Wash the scrotum daily with mild, unscented soap; rinse thoroughly.

-• Dry thoroughly to avoid fungal or bacterial overgrowth.
+• Dry carefully to reduce risk of fungal or bacterial infection.

-• Avoid harsh chemicals or fragrances that may irritate skin.
+• Avoid harsh cleaning agents or fragrances that can irritate the sensitive skin.

 3. Support and Protection